Jack12816/greppy/docs/guide/30_mvc.md

 ## Working with views

 A view can be defined as Jade or any templating engine you want.
-You just have to confugure it in the worker context.
+You just have to configure it in the worker context.
 A simple example for the previous declared controller action could be this:

     h2 Hello World